pvavra/temp-ipsy/docs/open-science/code-management/good-practices.md

       circle_area = pi * radius**2
       ```

-- **Keep it simple:** if you have the choice between a clever, but convoluted solution, and a simpler, less clever solution (which achieves the same goal), **choose the simplest solution**.
-It will probably be the easiest version to read and understand in the future.
+- **Keep it simple:** if you have the choice between a clever, but convoluted solution, and less clever, but simpler solution, **choose the simplest solution**.
+It is probably the easiest version to read and understand in the future.

-- **Comment your code:** Although code should be understood only by reading code, other users and (the future) you will benefit from helpful comments to get into your logic of the code and to get the gist of what you have done.
+- **Comment your code:** Although code can be understood only by reading code, other users and the future you will benefit from helpful comments to understand the logic you used and to get the gist of what you have done.
 The following is an example of commented python code.
-Each programming language has its own peculiar way of writing comments, please refer to the section
+Each programming language has its own peculiar way of writing comments, please refer to the section about language specific styles.

     ```python
     def square_me(num):